nicolagulmini/federated_learning/README.md

 <img src = "https://user-images.githubusercontent.com/62892813/128377847-f757e079-2832-4c68-a8be-913c62c8552a.gif" width = "450" height = "300">

-Notice that by augmenting the dataset, the gap gets wider.
+As you can see, by augmenting the dataset, the gap gets wider.
+These gifs show the same plots as before (15, 50 and 80% heterogeneity) but with augmented datasets.

 <img src = "https://user-images.githubusercontent.com/62892813/128528039-b446e1da-fef1-4117-9899-52e2e0f0ca25.gif" width = "450" height = "300"><img src = "https://user-images.githubusercontent.com/62892813/128528615-890050c7-3fff-40b9-925a-77801452dd08.gif" width = "450" height = "300">